-Locke, like Hobbes, is known as much for his political theory, and his work on the social contract, as his metaphysics.
+Locke, like Hobbes, is known for his work on political theory and the social contract.
 In this course, though, we will hardly mention those aspects of his work.

 II.
 Against Innate Ideas

 Locke, like most philosophers of the modern period (Berkeley is one significant exception), defended the new science and its method of experimentation.